Tsakhiagiin Elbegdorj: Women's rights

-Elbegdorj has long been an advocate for women's rights and more proportional representation of women in decision making level of governments.
+Elbegdorj has long been an advocate for women's rights and more proportional representation of women in the decision-making level of governments.
 He stressed the importance of women in leadership, highlighting the three-fold increase of women representatives elected in the 2012 Mongolian parliamentary elections in his speech at the UN General Assembly in September 2012.
 "We need more women leaders.
 Women tend to see the whole picture.
 For society to advance, we need more women in public service at all levels – local to global.
 They bring a unique perspective often missing in global challenges," Elbegdorj said "Have you ever heard of a woman bloody dictator or tyrant?
 I think not.
 If there were more women in power, I think we would have more harmony, more engagement and less suffering and less conflict."

 On 9 July 2011 during the meeting with Elbegdorj in Ulaanbaatar, U.S. Secretary of State Hillary Clinton praised Mongolia's recent parliamentary elections in which nine women were elected and applauded Mongolia for its "courage" in building a democratic system in a country surrounded by Russia and China.
 "Mongolia encourages women’s involvement in the political system with the intention of improving their role in society" Elbegdorj said in his lecture at the Diplomatic Academy of Vietnam in November 2013.
-In the 2013 Mongolian Presidential election, Natsagiin Udval, Mongolia's first female presidential contender ran against Elbegdorj.
+In the 2013 Mongolian presidential election, Natsagiin Udval, Mongolia's first female presidential contender ran against Elbegdorj.
 Elbegdorj said "Public policies on social welfare or protection should reflect kindness and tenderness of mothers," in his public lecture at Yangon University in Yangon, Myanmar.